Ida B. Wells-Barnett

 In 1862, Ida B. Wells-Barnett was born in Holly Springs, Mississippi.
 She was born into slavery and later emancipated with her parents at the conclusion of the Civil War.

-Wells-Barnett was a journalist, anti-lynching activist, women’s suffragette, and an early civil rights movement leader.
+Wells-Barnett was a journalist, anti-lynching activist, women’s suffragist, and early civil rights movement leader.

 Wells-Barnett authored A Red Record, a book that provided the history and statistical data on the lynching of African Americans in the United States during the late nineteenth century.